spookyQubit/BehavioralCloning/writeup.md

 The goals / steps of this project are the following:
 * Use the Udacity simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road

 **Augmentation and data collection**

-The project initially included aroud 11000 x 3 imagaes.
+The project initially included aroud 11000 x 3 images.
 Just training with these images was not enough to train the model.
 Additional images were collected by driving the car in the training mode.
-In order **to reduce the bias towards learning only to drive counter-clockwise, the data was collected by driving the car in clockwise direction**.
+In order **to reduce the bias towards learning only to drive counter-clockwise, data was collected by driving the car in clockwise direction**.
 Also, **data was collected with car recovering from the edge of the road**.
 Collecting additional data significanty improved the model performance.

 **The input images**